pythonarcade/arcade/doc/get_started/install.rst

 Batteries Included
 ------------------

-You don't have to go hunting for sounds and sprites to get started.
-Arcade comes with built-in ones.
-They'll help you get started with the tutorials right away, but they can also come in handy for prototyping.
-Since all of Arcade's assets are :ref:`` You can also remix these assets to create your own games however you like.
+:ref:`resources` mean you're ready to start right away.
+Since all of Arcade's assets are :ref:`permissive_almost_all_public` or similarly licensed, you're free to create games however you like.

 * :ref:`The Built-In Resources <resources>` page lets you preview Arcade's built-in assets
 * :ref:`The Platformer Tutorial <platformer_tutorial>` will help you get started right away